ossf/scorecard/README.md

 | Fuzzing | Does the project use OSS Fuzz? |

 To see detailed information on how each check works, see the check-specific documentation pages.

+If you'd like to add a check, make sure it is something that meets the following criteria:
+* automate-able
+* objective
+* actionable

+and then create a new GitHub Issue.

 ## Results